MartinPdeS/PyMieSim/docs/source/gallery/experiment/sphere/sphere_Qsca_vs_wavelength.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-44
+GENERATED FROM PYTHON SOURCE LINES 42-43

 Plotting the results

 ..
-GENERATED FROM PYTHON SOURCE LINES 44-45
+GENERATED FROM PYTHON SOURCE LINES 43-44

 .. code-block:: python3